CongducPham/LowCostLoRaGw/gw_full_latest/README-SX12XX.md

 - pre-defined frequency channels (see https://github.com/CongducPham/LowCostLoRaGw#annexa-lora-mode-and-predefined-channels) are also preserved but they are defined in the `SX126X_lora_gateway.h`, `SX127X_lora_gateway.h` and `SX128X_lora_gateway.h` files.
 3 additional channel for the 2.4GHz band of the SX128X chip are: CH_00_2400 = 2403000000Hz, CH_01_2400 = 2425000000Hz and CH_02_2400 = 2479000000Hz.
 CH_00_2400 is the default frequency in 2.4GHz.

 - the wiring of NSS, NRESET, BUSY and DIO1 pins are defined in the `SX126X_lora_gateway.h`, `SX127X_lora_gateway.h` and `SX128X_lora_gateway.h` files.
 You can overwrite these definitions in `radio.makefile`: for instance `-DNRESET=7`.
 Important notice: the pin numbering follows the Arduino numbering.
 See below for the mapping between Arduino pin number to Raspberry pin number.
+By default: NSS=10->GPIO8, BUSY=5->GPIO25, NRESET=6->GPIO4, DIO1=2->GPIO18.
+See [https://github.com/CongducPham/LowCostLoRaGw/blob/master/images/RFMonRPI.jpg](https://github.com/CongducPham/LowCostLoRaGw/blob/master/images/RFMonRPI.jpg).

 - you can select the frequency band in `radio.makefile` as it was done previously by indicating `-DBAND868` or `-DBAND900` or `-DBAND433`.
 There is no `-DBAND2400` in `radio.makefile` because compiling for SX128X target automatically set `-DBAND2400`.